My heart is stirred by a noble theme

 The Judeo-Christians of the nascent Church perceived Mary to be the anti-type of the Gebirah in the royal line of David, and they saw the fulfillment of this institution in her Divine Maternity (Lk.
 1:31-33, 35).
 St. Matthew affirms the continuation of this Jewish tradition in the New Dispensation by emphasizing Mary, the mother of Jesus, was with her Son when other kings came from afar to pay him tribute and present their gifts to him.
 Upon appearing to Mary, the archangel Gabriel did say to her: “The Lord is with you” (Lk.
 1:28).
 The Mother and the Son are portrayed as being closely related to each other in the Kingdom of Heaven by their royal line of descent.

-Matthew’s narrative is suggestive of the truth that anyone, including royal figures, who seeks access to the King and presents himself to him must do so with the Queen Mother at his side.
+Matthew’s narrative is suggestive of the truth that anyone, including royal figures, who seek access to the King and presents himself to him must do so with the Queen Mother at his side.
 No Gospel narrative is the least concerned with anything incidental or contains theologically insignificant elements.
-The phrase “mother of Jesus” isn’t used as a kind of filler for the sake of providing colorful detail to a story, but rather a means to highlight the significance of their relationship.
+The phrase “mother of Jesus” isn’t used as a kind of filler for the sake of providing colourful detail to a story, but rather a means to highlight the significance of their relationship.
 Mary’s filial relationship with Jesus is historical and eschatological in aspect, and so, the Gospel narrative confirms a traditional belief held by the first Christian Ecclesia as an offshoot of its past Judaic heritage: The Virgin Mary is “with” Jesus by being his mother.
 She was chosen to be the mother of our Lord and King to be intimately associated with him in his redemptive work and monarchical rule over all nations in the Messianic age.

 This narrative highlights a royal affair that consists of characters of royal lineage, including Mary, from whom Jesus acquires the legitimacy of his royal pedigree and through whom his royal inheritance.
 Mary is her Son’s guarantor of his rightful claim to King David’s throne – not Joseph, which explains why his obvious presence there isn’t even mentioned.
 There is something about the Virgin Mary that Matthew wishes to underscore without any needless distractions.
 Her maternal presence points to the pre-eminent position she holds by the grace of God in His heavenly kingdom.